rajat-gupta13/Time-To-Sleep/README.md

 ## Deployment

-The game is being built for the desktop systems with support for VR.
+The game is being built for the HTC Vive.

 ## Authors